dhanush027/Travel-Diaries/README.md

 # Travel-diaries
-A React application to check out a list of Travel destinations based on ocasion.
+A React application to check out a list of Travel destinations based on occasion.